djbutler/cylon-7bot/README.md

 You may have to change the serial port name, which is currently hard-coded in `app.js`.
 To find out the name of your serial port, one useful tool is [Gort](http://gort.io/).
 Once you've installed Gort, you can run `gort scan serial` to get a list of your serial connections.
 Try a few until you find the right one!

+### Developers

+The app is very barebones right now, and not organized in a sophisticated way.

+The backend code lives in `app.js`.
+The frontend code lives in `frontend/app/src/x-app.html`.

+At this stage, I would be very open to reorganizing the code to make it more readable, maintainable, modular, etc. Please do make pull requests!

 ---